 Worth noting – most airlines do not refund tickets for travelers who missed their flights due to a lost ID.

 You’ll first want to explain your situation to an airline representative at the counter, Travel + Leisure reports.
-Be prepared to present additional forms of identification.
+This process will also require you to present additional forms of identification.
 Items such as a credit card, photo business card, student ID, or even mail or prescription medication with your name and address should work.
 If the airline representative is satisfied that you are who you say you are, they will issue a boarding pass with a note that you don’t have an ID.

 Once you get to security, you should explain the situation to the TSA agents.
 An agent will likely take you to a second room for additional security screening.